 Puerto Cabezas and the Region Autonoma del Atlantico Norte, Nicaragua.

-This next instalment in my catch-up posts covers the ride south from Mocoron (Honduras) to (Granada) Nicaragua, a distance of some 800kms, most of which is on rough, remote dirt roads.
+This next instalment in my catch-up posts follows on from the Moskitian Adventures.
+It covers the ride south from Mocoron (Honduras) to (Granada) Nicaragua, a distance of some 800kms, most of which is on rough, remote dirt roads.

-Drug running is definitely a big part of life in these parts.
-One Roatanian living here told me about a high speed chase with a blacked out US Apache helicopter along the coast at night.
+As an example, one Roatanian living in this area told me about a high speed chase with a blacked out US Apache helicopter, along the coast at night.
 He claimed in the right conditions, the boats – effectively superlight hulls with a row of outboard motors bolted onto the back – could do 80 knots.
-Unable to escape the beam of its search light despite pulling his best moves, he finally had to ditch the boat and its cargo of cocaine on the beach and disappear into the night… ‘I don’t do that anymore.
+During the chase, he was unable to escape the beam of the Apache’s search light despite pulling his best moves, so finally had to ditch the boat and its cargo of cocaine on the beach and disappear into the night… ‘I don’t do that anymore.
 It’s too stressful now I have a family.
-I just build fibreglass boats in the peace and quiet of the forest.’
+I just build fibreglass boats in the peace and quiet of the forest…’

 DSC_0250.jpg

-Loaded up and ready to leave wonderful Mocoron, where I'd been resting up for a couple of days.
-A huge thank you to Anita and Legia!
+Loaded up and ready to leave Mocoron, where I’d been resting up for a couple of days.
+A huge thank you to Anita and Legia for teaching me how to open a coconut like a man, wash my clothes (properly) in a river, and all their laughter and smiles.

 DSC_0227.jpg